 BSO Chief Executive Dougie Scarfe used his speech to commend the work of the 350 graduating students in attendance at his ceremony: “Congratulations on everything you’ve achieved to get here today.

-“In my job, I attend graduations for a few universities, and I can say without doubt that AUB students are the most fabulous on graduation day – I really am delighted to be here and I can’t wait to share your moments as you cross this great stage to receive your degrees.”
+“In my job, I attend graduations for a few universities, and I can say without a doubt that AUB students are the most fabulous on graduation day – I really am delighted to be here and I can’t wait to share your moments as you cross this great stage to receive your degrees.”

 Speaking about the creative link between AUB and BSO, Dougie said: We’ve become two organisations firmly embedded in our home, but shining examples that, with the greatest respect, you do not have to be based in our capital city to be world-class.”